ReduceSum

 The start address of the LocalTensor must be 32-byte aligned.

-The source operand must have the same data type as the destination operand.
+The data type of the source operand must be the same as that of the destination operand.

 sharedTmpBuffer